Kevin-Mackinlay/Kevin-Mackinlay/README.md

 # 💫 About Me:
 Hello!
 I´m a graduate from Le wagon bootcamp, i became a Full Stack in Ruby on Rails.
 Currently i´m studyng in CoderHouse to become a full Stack Javascript Developer.
-At the moment i`m  building my own website and now starting to add Javascript to it.
-I enjoy the process of learning to code and learn new technologies<br>
+At the moment i`m learning Back End .
+I really enjoy the process of learning to code and to earn more knowledge in new technologies.<br>

 ## 🌐 Socials: